tlacoyodefrijol/API/README.md

 $ pip install -r requirements.txt
 ```

+### Create and prepare a database
+For a new postgres db, run:

+    createdb civicjsonworker

+Run this Python command to create a fresh database schema:

+    python -c 'from app import db; db.create_all()'

 Besides that, there are a few environmental variables that you'll need to set:

 * `DATABASE_URL=[db connection string]` — On Heroku with Postgres, this will be set for you.
 When testing locally, “sqlite:///data.db” is a great way to skip Postgres installation.